ClaudioMerola/HFServerEventsV2/README.md

 <br/>

-Details on how to use the “Discover” sections are present in the HOW TO SEARCH IN KIBANA document
+Details on how to use the “Discover” sections are present in the (https://github.com/ClaudioMerola/HFServerEventsV2/blob/master/Docs/HowTo.md) document

 <br/>